Why travelling by plane can cause ear problems?

 If the sensation of plugged ears persists for hours after the flight, consult a doctor or an ENT specialist.
 The information contained in this post is purely informative, not substituting, in any case, the advice of your doctor.

-Can you fly with an ear infection?
+Can I fly with an ear infection?

-Flying with an ear infectionis not ideal, but who wants to postpone or even cancel their vacation because of it?
+Flying with an ear infectionis not ideal, but who wants to postpone or even cancel their holiday because of it?
 If you or your child have to fly with an earache, earplugs for flying for take-off and landing, nasal spray and warm clothing such as hats, scarfs, sweaters and warm socks are the ideal flight equipment.

 Find your nearest Amplifon clinic